Skip to Content

 Sunny Point Cafe Breakfast West Asheville with white plate filled with avocado toast, egg, bacon, and fresh fruit like orange slice, blueberries, and strawberriesPin

 With lines around the block, Sunny Point Cafe is a classic for locals and visitors.
 They serve up the best brunch in Asheville that’s budget-friendly, local, and casual.
+Encounter simple food with great service.

-They specialize in Southern classics including chicken and waffles, biscuits and gravy, fried green tomatoes, and shrimp and grits.
+Sunny Point specializes in Southern classics including chicken and waffles, biscuits and gravy, fried green tomatoes, and shrimp and grits.

 Their kids’ breakfast menu features eggs with a meat choice, hotcakes, and French toast.